 ECEG groups national employers’ federations of the chemical sector from 18 countries: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, the Netherlands, Norway, Poland, Slovakia, Spain, Sweden and the United Kingdom.

-ECEG acts on behalf of the chemicals, pharmaceuticals, rubber and plastics industries (code 20, 21 and 22), based on the statistical classification of economic activities in the European Community (NACE), The representativeness was confirmed by the Eurofound representativeness study published in November 2014.
+ECEG acts on behalf of the employers of chemicals, pharmaceuticals, rubber and plastics industries (code 20, 21 and 22), based on the statistical classification of economic activities in the European Community (NACE).
+The representativeness was confirmed by the Eurofound representativeness study published in November 2014.
 The scope of the Sectoral Social Dialogue Committee for the European Chemical Industry was officially enlarged in May 2015 by the European Commissioner for Employment, Social Affairs, Skills and Labour Mobility, Ms Marianne Thyssen, and European Commissioner for the Euro and Social Dialogue as well as a Vice-President of the European Commission, Mr. Valdis Dombrovskis.

 ECEG exchanges on a regular basis with the cross-industry social partner BUSINESSEUROPE and several industry associations, such as Cefic, EFPIA, EUPC and its flagship initiative VinylPlus as well as ETRMA.

 In 2001 a number of national employers’ associations of the chemical industry decided to engage in social affairs at European level.
 This set-forth the foundation of the European Chemical Employers Group (ECEG) by 11 founding national employers’ associations in January 2002.
 Currently, ECEG represents 18 national members, which are related to up- and downstream industries.